The problem with a very long-running fictional creation is this.

 - Case Closed:

 - The series is a more extreme case, as it frequently references the current time of year, with some holidays celebrated more than once, yet after almost three decades since the manga started in 1994, Conan is still in the first grade.
 This is necessary to the whole point of the series; if Conan aged in real time, by now he would be older than he was before the de-aging, and then some.
 Word of God even confirms it.
-Most fans assume that only the episodes relevant to the main plot are actually happening, and maybe a few other episodes important to character development.
 A clear example can be seen during the time Conan is investigating Eisuke Hondou.
 The "Shadow of the Black Organization" arc combines two cases that take place at New Years and Setsuban respectively, while his disappearance in the next plot arc happens at the end of December.
 The latter arc keeps things vague by referring to an event that happened a few hundred episodes before Eisuke Hondou even appeared as "several months ago."

 - Technology also keeps advancing in real-time.
 Old mobile phones are now replaced by cellphones, etc. In Chapters 192-196, which were released in 1998, the concept of chatting on the internet was relatively new.
 But in Chapters 1006-1008, released at the end of 2017, a rumor was spread fast and nation-wide through Twitter.
 Another extreme example is the flashback case in Chapter 972-974, an event that occurred 10 years prior to the story, yet the characters in that flashback were using image-sending cellphones with cameras and they could read freshly reported news on the internet.